-1) Projections of Accumulated Deficiencies may include income from projected future Revenue Sharing, as defined in Section III) net of applicable projected expenses ("Net Revenue Sharing Income") if the following requirements are met:

-- (a) the Net Revenue Sharing Income is received and controlled by the company6; - (b) signed contractual agreement or agreements are in place as of the valuation date and support the current payment of the Net Revenue Sharing Income; and - (c) the Net Revenue Sharing Income is not already accounted for directly or indirectly as a company asset. - 2) The amount of Net Revenue Sharing Income to be used shall reflect the actuary's assessment of factors that include but are not limited to the following (not all of these factors will necessarily be present in all situations): - (a) the terms and limitations of the agreement(s), including anticipated revenue, associated expenses and any contingent payments incurred or made by either the company or the entity providing the Net Revenue Sharing as part of the agreement(s); - (b) the relationship between the company and the entity providing the Net Revenue Sharing Income that might affect the likelihood of payment and the level of expenses; - (c) the benefits and risks to both the company and the entity paying the Net Revenue Sharing Income of continuing the arrangement. - (d) the likelihood that the company will collect the Net Revenue Sharing Income during the term(s) of the agreement(s) and the likelihood of continuing to receive future revenue after the agreement(s) has ended; - (e) the ability of the company to replace the services provided to it by the entity providing the Net Revenue Sharing Income or to provide the services itself, along with the likelihood that the replaced or provided services will cost more to provide; and - (f) the ability of the entity providing the Net Revenue Sharing Income to replace the services provided to it by the company or to provide the services itself, along with the likelihood that the replaced or provided services will cost more to provide. - 3) The amount of projected Net Revenue Sharing Income shall also reflect a margin for error (which decreases the assumed Net Revenue Sharing Income) directly related to the uncertainty of the revenue.
-The greater the uncertainty, the larger the margin7. - 4) To the extent the agreement(s) guarantees8 the payment of Net Revenue Sharing Income to the company, the net revenue may be included in full over the period for which it is guaranteed9. - 5) All expenses required or assumed to be incurred by the company in conjunction with the arrangement providing the Net Revenue Sharing Income, as well as any expenses assumed to be incurred by the company in conjunction with the assumed replacement of the services provided to it (as discussed in subsection 2)(e) above) shall be included in the projections as a company expense under the requirements of section A1.1)A).
-In addition, expenses incurred by either the entity providing the Net Revenue Sharing Income or an affiliate of the company shall be included in the applicable expenses discussed in section A1.1)A) and A1.1)E)1) that reduce the Net Revenue Sharing Income.
+- Projections of Accumulated Deficiencies may include income from projected future Revenue Sharing, as defined in Section III) net of applicable projected expenses ("Net Revenue Sharing Income") if the following requirements are met: - (a) the Net Revenue Sharing Income is received^{$\frac{8}{2}$} and controlled by the company9; - (b) signed contractual agreement or agreements are in place as of the valuation date and support the current payment of the Net Revenue Sharing Income; and - (c) the Net Revenue Sharing Income is not already accounted for directly or indirectly as a company asset. - 2) The amount of Net Revenue Sharing Income to be used shall reflect the actuary's assessment of factors that include but are not limited to the following (not all of these factors will necessarily be present in all situations): - (a) the terms and limitations of the agreement(s), including anticipated revenue, associated expenses and any contingent payments incurred or made by either the company or the entity providing the Net Revenue Sharing as part of the agreement(s); - (b) the relationship between the company and the entity providing the Net Revenue Sharing Income that might affect the likelihood of payment and the level of expenses; - (c) the benefits and risks to both the company and the entity paying the Net Revenue Sharing Income of continuing the arrangement. - (d) the likelihood that the company will collect the Net Revenue Sharing Income during the term(s) of the agreement(s) and the likelihood of continuing to receive future revenue after the agreement(s) has ended; - (e) the ability of the company to replace the services provided to it by the entity providing the Net Revenue Sharing Income or to provide the services itself, along with the likelihood that the replaced or provided services will cost more to provide; and - (f) the ability of the entity providing the Net Revenue Sharing Income to replace the services provided to it by the company or to provide the services itself, along with the likelihood that the replaced or provided services will cost more to provide. - 3) The amount of projected Net Revenue Sharing Income shall also reflect a margin for error (which decreases the assumed Net Revenue Sharing Income) directly related to the uncertainty of the revenue.
+The greater the uncertainty, the larger the margin10.
+Such uncertainty is driven by many factors including the potential for changes in the securities laws and regulations, mutual fund board responsibilities and actions, and industry trends.
+Since it is prudent to assume that uncertainty increases over time, a larger margin shall be applied as time that has elapsed in the projection increases. - 4) All expenses required or assumed to be incurred by the company in conjunction with the arrangement providing the Net Revenue Sharing Income, as well as any expenses assumed to be incurred by the company in conjunction with the assumed replacement of the services provided to it (as discussed in subsection 2)(e) above) shall be included in the projections as a company expense under the requirements of section A1.1)A).
+In